Australian Mungbean Association

 Mungbeans move to end point royalty system

 by Toni Somes, GRDC

-Mungbeans - an important summer pulse crop in Queensland and New South Wales - will move to an end point royalty (EPR) system this year to better support continued varietal improvement and more effectively share production risks with growers.
+Mungbeans - an important summer pulse crop in Queensland and New South Wales - moved to an end point royalty (EPR) system this year to better support continued varietal improvement and more effectively share production risks with growers.

-The current seed point royalty (SPR) system will finish on June 30 with EPR collection starting from October 1.
+The previous seed point royalty (SPR) system finished on June 30 with EPR collection starting from October 1.

 EPRs are a fee charged to growers and paid to both breeders and commercialisation partners.
 EPRs provide vital financial support and feedback to breeders to help ensure the development of new varieties that meet the needs of growers and their end user customers.

 The co-owners of varieties bred by the National Mungbean Improvement Program (NMIP), the Grains Research and Development Corporation (GRDC) and the Queensland Department of Agriculture and Fisheries (DAF) in conjunction with their commercial partner the Australian Mungbean Association (AMA) made the decision to move from a seed point royalty (SPR) to an EPR system.

 All current NMIP varieties are impacted by this change including Celera II-AU, Crystal, Jade-AU, Opal-AU, Onyx-AU and Satin II.